-IDENTIFICATION D.1.4
+D.1.4 IDENTIFICATION

-- (a) The hull shall carry the WS Building Plaque permanently affixed to the starboard side tank close to the transom and bottom. - (b) The hull shall carry, either moulded in or on a plate, permanently affixed, the builder's mark, serial number and mould number, which also appear on the certificate.
-In addition, the builder's serial number shall be moulded on the outside of the transom on the starboard side.
+- (a) The hull shall carry the WS Building Plaque permanently affixed to the starboard side tank close to the transom and cockpit floor. - (b) The hull shall carry, either moulded in or on a permanently affixed plate, the builder's mark, serial number and mould number, which also appear on the measurement form and certificate.
+In addition, the builder's serial number shall be moulded or engraved on the outside of the transom on the starboard side.

-D.1.5 BUILDERS
+BUILDERS D.1.5

 - (a) The hull shall be built by a builder licensed by WS.
 Hulls shall be supplied only as permanently assembled boat units. - (b) All moulds shall be approved by WS. - (c) Application for a licence shall be made through a MNA to WS.
 The licences shall include clauses requiring good standards of manufacture, compliance with class rules and plans and a guarantee that all fees shall be paid.
 WS shall consult with the ICA before granting any licence and only sufficient licences will normally be issued in a country to ensure that demand is satisfied.
-No licenses will be granted inside the 6-month period before the first scheduled start of the Olympic Sailing Competition.
+No new builder licenses or approval for new moulds from existing builders will be granted inside the 6-month period before the first scheduled start of the Olympic Sailing Competition.

-(d) Alteration to moulds and or the building specification made without the approval of WS shall result in the builder's licence being revoked.
+(d) Alteration to approved moulds and or the building specification made without the approval of WS shall result in the builder's licence being revoked.
 This same measure shall be taken in case of intentional and/or repeated infringements of the class rules, by the builder.

-MATERIALS D.1.6
+D.1.6 MATERIALS

-(a) Only materials in accordance with the Building Specifications shall be used.
-Local reinforcement of GRP, wood, plywood or metal as backings for fittings may be added.
+(a) Only materials in accordance with the Building Specification shall be used.
+Local reinforcement of GRP, wood, plywood or metal as backing for fittings may be added.